Sienci-Labs/Resources/gsender/gs-edge-features.md

 If you used to see a feature here but don’t see it any longer, it’s likely been added into the main version of gSender!
 Look for it on the other gSender documentation pages.

 The core of our next iteration of gSender Edge is a User Interface (UI) refresh with a few specific goals in mind.
 As gSender has evolved over the years, with new features and support for various new hardware extensions and firmware, we’ve inevitably run into constraints within the current design - space, look and feel, and responsiveness.
-We’d like to spend the next Edge cycle addressing these constraints with a few other goals in mind.
+We’ve spent this Edge cycle addressing these constraints with a few other goals in mind.
 For this version of Edge, which we call *New U* our goals are as follows:

 - Maintaining gSender primary principles of simplistic unopinionated controls, substitute technical jargon for simple language, and only showing functionality that you need for your specific machine.
 - Better support for various screen sizes (from desktop down to phone) and more intuitive, usable touchscreen support.